serre-lab/prj_selfsup/README.md

 # Run a single job
 kubectl create -f kube_job.yaml

+# Run tensorboard on the cluster
+kubectl run tensorboard \
+  --image tensorflow/tensorflow:1.15.2 \
+  --port 6006 \
+  -- bash -c "pip install tensorboard-plugin-profile==1.15.2 cloud-tpu-client && tensorboard --logdir=gs://serrelab/prj-selfsup"
+kubectl port-forward pod/tensorboard 6006  # Access the TB at http://localhost:6006

 # Push all jobs to the cluster
 python <script_that_reads_a_yaml_with_experiments_and_creates_a_kube_job_per_experiment,_then_launches_kubectl_for_each>

 # Train a model on ILSVRC12 on the vm
-bash pretrain_ilsrc.sh 16 True True prj-selfsup-v2-22
+bash pretrain_ilsrc.sh 16 ar ar prj-selfsup-v2-22

 # Create a tensorboard
 tensorboard --logdir=$(cat current_job.txt) &